Vehicle Valuation Personal Property Tax Appeals

 • Appealing your assessment does not guarantee that your personal property tax assessment will be adjusted.

-If you have sold, disposed of, or moved your vehicle from Arlington County, please use the following links:
+If you have sold, disposed of, or moved your vehicle from Arlington County, please complete one of the following smart forms: